 Not for profit

-- The IMERIS Association works with the mission of providing specialized attention and intervention to minors and families in situations of social and/or family conflict.
-Thus, from the Program of Prevention, Monitoring and Control of School Absenteeism, mediation is carried out between the Educational Center, the students, and the family system.
+- The IMERIS Association works with the mission of providing specialized attention and intervention to minors and families in situations of social and / or family conflict.
+Thus, from the Program of Prevention, Monitoring and Control of School Absenteeism, mediation is carried out between the Educational Center, the students and the family system.

 - The El Fanal Association seeks the personal and social development of families at risk of exclusion.
-They work to achieve a society in which everyone has the right to develop their personal and social skills - in equality and freedom - through education, employment, and the exercise of citizenship.
+They work to achieve a society in which everyone has the right to develop their personal and social skills - in equality and freedom - through education, employment and the exercise of citizenship.
 Among other programs, they have a project on prevention of school absenteeism.

-- The Spanish Association of Second Chance Schools gathers different associations all throughout the country which offer educational resources and a connection to the labour market to facilitate transitions and to assist with educational support through adolescence as well as in achieving proper education.
+- The Spanish Association of Second Chance Schools gathers different associations all throughout the country which offer educational resources and a connection to the labor market to facilitate transitions and to assist with educational support through the adolescence as well as in achieving proper education.
 It has developed an accreditation process to certify which institutions comply with the requirements set by the association in order to extend their model.

 - In the region of Valencia, several institutions have been working for quite a long time to prepare youth who left the school to obtain the GCSE attending the open examinations set by the Department of Adult Education of the region.
-These are institutions like Taleia, belonging to Adsis, Asindown, or Iniciatives Solidàries, some of them well renowned at national level.
+These are institutions like Taleia, belonging to Adsis, Asindown, or Iniciatives Solidàries, some of them well renowned even at national level.

-- Several research groups in Spanish universities cover research on early school leaving, school failure, absenteeism, and transitions from education into work.
+- Several research groups in Spanish universities cover research on early school leaving, school failure, absenteeism and transitions from education into work.
 From a sociological perspective, the one with the longest tradition is GRET, located at the Autonomous University of Barcelona.
 In that same university there is also the group GEPS, with a wider overview but recent research on early school leaving.
 From a pedagogical perspective, there are at least two groups, Transicions at the University of Valencia and the group EIC at the University of the Balearic Islands, with a tradition in research on VET and early school leaving and research also in the Peninsula.
 The same applies to the group EIE, at the University of Murcia.

 Current and upcoming activities and achievements